djlcp/coding-programme/Session 1 - Welcome/notes.md

 - Make sure people are setup on slack, basecamp and treehouse
 - Overview of Digital Jersey and the use of the hub
 - Communicating holiday / time off

+## Expectations from mentors
+- Tuesday & Thursday sessions are mandatory
+- Completion of online content (mainly treehouse) also mandatory